 Children thrive because the childminder has highly effective procedures and practices which meet the children's physical, nutritional and health needs.
 Children begin to understand the benefits of a healthy diet as the childminder introduces a variety of healthy snacks and meals.
-Children are offered fruit and vegetables daily and can access drinking water and a range of squashes throughout the day.
+Children are offered fruit and vegetables daily and they are able to access drinking water throughout the day.
 The childminder takes account of the wishes of parents and the children's choices to provide meals and snacks that appeal to the children and meet their dietary needs.

 Children are cared for in a warm, clean home where they learn the importance of good personal hygiene and personal care.
 Their clear understanding of why they must wash their hands after using the toilet and before eating reduces the risk of cross contamination.
 The childminder's support and guidance helps children gain a good understanding of hygiene and they become increasingly independent in their personal care.
-However the childminder does not have consent to seek emergency medical advice and treatment, as required.

 Children enjoy a good range of physical activities that contribute to a healthy lifestyle.
-Each day there are indoor and outdoor activities to help them develop control of their bodies, for example as they attend carer and toddler groups and ride on wheeled toys.
-Garden games and regular trips to the local parks and other experiences, improves children's physical skills.
+Each day there are outdoor activities to help them develop control of their bodies, for example they are taken out for walks to local play areas.
+Regular trips to the local parks and playgrounds improves children's physical skills.